 speaker

 Eric Bjornholt

-planned for.
-Yeah, in addition to those orders that are being pulled in by customers requesting them into the current quarter, we're also receiving orders that are just within our normal published lead times, and that can create some expedite activity also.
+Yeah, and in addition to those orders that are being pulled in by customers requesting them into the current quarter, we're also receiving orders that are just within our normal published lead times, and that can create some expedited activity also.
 Often with short lead times, yeah.
-And

 speaker

-Chris, this phenomenon is not a new one.
-We have seen it before in prior cycles, and we've been seeing it in this cycle.
-I kind of call it have your cake and eat it too.
+And, Chris, this phenomenon is not a new one.
+We have seen it before in prior cycles, and we've been seeing it.
+In this cycle, I kind of call it have your cake and eat it too.
 So customers will place an order where they are still in the cancellation or push-out window, and if they don't want it, if their business is not strong, they can push it out or leave it out.
-But if their business is stronger than they need it, then they ask us to expedite it, kind of have their cake and eat it too.
-It's not a new phenomenon, but we're seeing it quite a centuator right now, and that's why I called it out.
+But if their business is stronger and they need it, then they ask us to expedite it, kind of have their cake and eat it too.
+Got it.
+It's not a new phenomenon, but we're seeing it quite accentuated right now, and that's why I called it out.

+speaker